UWPCE-PythonCert/ProgrammingInPython/source/modules/TestDrivenDevelopment.rst

 At this stage, you want to define the API of the ``to_roman()`` function, but you don’t want to code it yet (your tests need to fail first).
 To stub it out, use the Python reserved word ``pass``, which does precisely nothing.

-now run pytest again, with the function defined:
+Now run pytest again, with the function defined:

 .. code-block::